Gathering Legions Campaign

 Gathering Operations Campaign:

 Gathering Operations is also a two player campaign format using the Fantasy Flight Organized Play Operations for an additional touch of narrative gameplay.
 Because Gathering Legions progression trees are designed to be used in a campaign with around 8 games, it is recommended that groups play multiple operations as part of one campaign or increase the starting experience for each player.
-This can be a great way to play a narrative shorter faster campaign than the Map Based Campaign.
+This can be a great way to play a short narrative campaign faster than the Map Based Campaign.

 Slow Grow League: